clevermaps/cm-data-transformation/README.md

 final SQL queries.
 * The framework can be easily integrated into the standard Python ecosystem.
-* The framework is easily extensible---both
-with new functions and support for additional database systems.
+* The framework is easily extensible - both with new functions and support for additional database systems.

 ------------------------------------------------------------------------